leaaimee/book-alchemy/README.md

 Delete books directly from the homepage.
 Get AI-powered recommendations via the 'Get a Recommendation' button.

-📌 Notes
+📌 **Notes**

 Ensure the virtual environment is activated before running the app.
-AI recommendations currently use a basic rule-based suggestion; future updates will integrate an external API.
+AI recommendations are optional and currently use a placeholder rule-based suggestion.
+Future updates may integrate an external AI API.
+If using OpenAI’s API, update .env with OPENAI_API_KEY and add openai to requirements.txt.

-✨ Happy reading! 🚀
+**✨ Happy reading! 🚀**